 Instead of a typical employment contract, you are employed for a project or a limited period of time.
 Many companies resort to hire in "freelance mode" instead of the typical employment options to avoid social security or government regulations.

-It's not that the studios are necessarily trying to exploit the artists and deprive them of staff position rights, I assume they would very much want to offer their staff a more secure position and keep them happy, but most of them if not all, are operating under a really tight profit margin, paying an employee when not working could be something they can't afford or the governments in the geographical location they are in, could make it really risky and expensive to hire anyone.
+It's not that the studios are necessarily trying to exploit the artists and deprive them of staff position rights, I assume they would very much want to offer their staff a more secure position and keep them happy, but most of them if not all, are operating under a really tight profit margin, paying an employee when not working could be something they can't afford or the government in the geographical location they are in, could make it really risky and expensive to hire anyone.